edgelevel/gitops-k8s/README.md

 ## Argo CD

 Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
 It automates the deployment of the desired application states in the specified target environments.
-In this project Kubernetes manifests are specified as [helm](https://helm.sh/docs) charts.
+In this project Kubernetes manifests are specified as [helm](https://helm.sh/docs) charts

-This guide will explain how to setup in few steps the whole infrastructure on DigitalOcean via GitOps and Argo CD.
-Note that it's not tightly coupled to any specific vendor and you should be able to easily port it on [EKS](https://aws.amazon.com/eks) or [GKE](https://cloud.google.com/kubernetes-engine) for example.
+This guide will explain how to setup in few steps the whole infrastructure via GitOps and Argo CD.
+Note that it's not tightly coupled to any specific vendor and you should be able to easily run it on [DigitalOcean](https://www.digitalocean.com/docs/kubernetes), [EKS](https://aws.amazon.com/eks) or [GKE](https://cloud.google.com/kubernetes-engine) for example

 <!--
 You need to embrace failures if you want to have the ability to heal and recover automatically in most of the situations.
 A useful pattern is to have an `initContainer` to solve dependencies between various resources.
 For example a Kafka application should check if topics have been properly created (ideally by an operator) before even start.